thomas-trendsoft/basedht-test/README.md

 https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf

+## Status

+Not compiled no so ... we will have to see.

 # Basic Protocol Definition

 Try to use bidirectonal tcp streams in a connection pool with a req id to handle command -> repsonse